felipepalazzo/geolocation/README.md

 ### Business Narrative / Scenario ###
 * GeoLocation is a working web application which aims to retrieve details about the user's location.
 * You need to augment GeoLocation with a new form that will allow the user to find out the physical location of websites, by displaying its hosting position on a map.
-* This new form will consist in a text field for the user to input the website domain, and also a "Locate" button.
+* This new form will consist of a text field for the user to input the website domain.
+It will also need a "Locate" button.
 * You have to keep the current features working.

 ### Functional / Acceptance Criteria ###